 You could also connect this to a project on writing about Cats.
 T.S Eliot's book of poetry called, ' Old Possum's Book of Practical Cats' is a sure fire winner.
 I have also added a couple of poems that I have written to my poetry page for children, which might be of use.

 VISUAL STIMULUS!
-SET 5.
 Using pictures to help motivate children is a fantastic way to get them writing.
 The words are already there is some ways.
 Ask children to write down just 10 words to describe what they see in the picture and you have a paragraph without them really trying.
 You can then build on their confidence by developing their work further such as by adding the different senses.
 This would create a good description piece or be a setting exercise for a story.
-Obviously there are thousands of images to use but I've included put a few that I have used in the past successfully.

 It is really simple; bring in a bag and place it on a table at the front of the room.